rust-lang/rust/text/0000-deprecation.md

 completely remove the documentation, as users of libraries that target old versions may still have a use for them, but neither should we let them clutter the docs.

+## Policy

+Even if this proposal reduces breakage arising from new versions considerably, we should still exercise some care on evolving the APIs.
+We already have a `beta` and `nightly` release train representing future versions, this should be taken into account.

+In general, the Tarzan principle should be followed where applicable (First grab a vine, *then* let go of the previous vine).
+In terms of API evolution, this means not deprecating a feature before a replacement has been stabilized.
+It is still possible to deprecate a feature in a future version, to inform users of its impending departure.

 # Drawbacks